 This waterfall is sometimes listed as the second or third tallest in the world.
 It is located near the fork in the Cutivireni River.
 It has three drops, inspiring its name, “Three Sisters.”
 The waterfall is in Otishi National Park.

 Tugela Falls is a seasonal waterfall in the Royal Natal National Park in KwaZulu-Natal Province, South Africa.
 Its longest single drop is 1,348 ft or 411m.
 Depending on the list, this waterfall ranks at different levels as its single tallest drop does not put it towards the top of some rankings.
 Some even place this waterfall above Angel Falls in Venezuela.
 It has a total of five drops.
 It’s easy to visit this waterfall as it is visible from the side of the road.

 Angel Falls is generally considered to be the world’s tallest uninterrupted waterfall.
 It is a beautiful sight to behold, measuring an incredibly 3,212ft.
 The water rushes over the top of Auyán-tepui mountain in Canada National Park.
 It has been named a UNESCO World Heritage Site.

-The waterfall is located in a fork of the Río Kerepacupai Merú, flowing into the Churún River.
+The waterfall is located at a fork of the Río Kerepacupai Merú, flowing into the Churún River.
 The common name, Angel Falls, comes from Jimmie Angel, the first person to fly over the cascade.
-Of interest in regard to the falls’ naming is the fact that Angel attempted to land his monoplane on top of the mountain but it sank into the marshy ground.
+Of interest in regard to the falls’ naming is the fact that Angel attempted to land his monoplane on top of the mountain, but it sank into the marshy ground.
 He descended, along with his wife and three companions, taking eleven days to get back to a town.

 The Spanish and Pemon names for the falls are Salto Ángel and Kerepakupai Merú.
 The latter means “waterfall of the deepest place.”
-It’s also sometimes called Parakupá Vená meaning “the fall from the highest point,” according to Wikipedia.
+It’s also sometimes called Parakupá Vená, meaning “the fall from the highest point,” according to Wikipedia.